anki-code/xonsh-cheatsheet/README.md

 # What is xonsh?

 Xonsh is a Python-powered, cross-platform, Unix-gazing shell language and command prompt.
 The language is a superset of Python 3.6+ with additional shell primitives that you are used to from [Bash](https://www.gnu.org/software/bash/) and [IPython](https://ipython.org/).
 It works on all Python-compatible systems, including Linux, macOS, and Windows.
+The xonsh shell is developed by a community of 300+ volunteers and the xonsh philosophy based on the principle of cooperation.

 If you don't want to learn step by step jump to [demo examples](https://github.com/anki-code/xonsh-cheatsheet/blob/main/README.md#xonsh-basics).